stratosphereips/StratosphereLinuxIPS/README.md

 The behavioral models are stored in the __models__ folder and will be updated regularly.
 In this version you should pull the git repository by hand to update the models.

 ## Features
-This alpha version of slips comes with the following features:
+This version of slips comes with the following features:

 - If you execute slips without the -m parameter it will __not__ detect any behavior in the network but just print the tuples (see the Stratosphere web page for more information).
 So actually you can also use slips to see what is happening in your network even without detection.
 - Use -a to restrict the minimum amount of letters that the tuples had to have to be considered for detection.
 The default is a minimum of 3 letters which is enough for having at least one periodic letter.